Computer Policy for Faculty and Staff

 In order to maintain a sustainable service to the community, we have developed the following guidelines and policies governing computing devices and peripherals.

 Primary Computing Device

 Faculty may request and receive approval for non-standard configurations which require approval by one’s department chair and Provost.
 Any cost above the standard configuration is the responsibility of the department.
 An Apple laptop is only available if there is an approved scholarship need vetted by the Provost and CIO.

 We do not provide individual printers or scanners to any users.

-Tablets or other mobile devices are available as secondary devices to faculty provided it is used primarily for research and teaching purposes.
-Mobile device requests must be approved by academic department chairs and OIT.
-Costs for these devices are borne by the academic department.
-Faculty are required to report on the efficacy of the tablet as a teaching tool after the first year of use.
+Tablets or other mobile devices are available as secondary devices to faculty and staff.
+Mobile device requests must be approved by academic department chairs or one's director and OIT.
+Costs for these devices are borne by the academic department with a yearly maintenance fee.

-Starting with fiscal year 2016-2017 primary computing devices will be on a 5-year replacement cycle, consistent with peer institutions and in recognition of the processing capabilities within even our most basic computer configurations.
-We make best effort to match computer with user and will attempt to accommodate staffing changes.
-However, note that computing devices will not be replaced out of cycle in order to minimize inventory issues.
+Primary computing devices are on a 5-year replacement cycle, consistent with peer institutions and in recognition of the processing capabilities within even our most basic computer configurations.
+Note that computing devices will not be replaced out of cycle in order to minimize inventory issues.

 A new computer will be purchased only if a new full-time faculty or staff member has been hired for a position that did not previously exist, and if another current machine cannot be located.
 New employees filling an existing position will assume the computer already allocated to that position.
 Health checks will be performed by OIT to ensure computers are cleared for reallocation.